HangSeng and Shanghai indices

 Hang Seng Hang seng oct 2011

 The Hang Seng index (Hong Kong), predictable collapsed once the large B-wave correction was complete.
-At the recent 165 low it was trading at 1/2 of the peak value in late 2007, much worse than the Dow Jones Industrials or the S&P. In detail, it looks a great deal like the stocks and the European indices;
+At the recent 165 low it was trading at 1/2 of the peak value in late 2007, much worse than the Dow Jones Industrials or the S&P. In detail, it looks a great deal like the copper stocks and the European indices;

 Hang Seng b oct 2011 Hang Seng s oct 2011